UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/project.md

 * and how concepts in this course are used.
 (8 minutes)

-The talk will be graded on whether it covers the research problem, why paper care, a summary of the approach, and concepts used in this course and the timing expectations as well as the following:
+The talk will be graded on whether it covers the research problem, why people care, a summary of the approach, and concepts used in this course and the timing expectations as well as the following:
 * preparedness of the speakers (practice ahead of time),
 * showing a clear understanding of the concepts, and